As any pet lover knows, we will go above and beyond to make sure our pets are happy and healthy while we are away. That’s our fur baby!

 Is pet sitting profitable?

-I first started pet sitting when I was about 13 years old!
+I first started my own pet sitting business when I was about 13 years old!
 It is really easy for teenagers to get started on this business because their parents typically have plenty of friends who will need this service at some point.

 For adults, pet sitting can be a very profitable career.
 That is because there are many pets out there that will need to be taken care of at one point or another!

 It is safe to say that there is plenty of demand for pet sitters.
-Another nice thing about this business is that there are very predictable times where the demand will increase.
-If you don’t mind working during the holidays you can easily build your clientele list when people are traveling!
+Another nice thing about this business is that there are very predictable times when the demand will increase.
+If you don’t mind working during the holidays you can easily build your new business when people are traveling!

 How much does a pet sitting business make?